Abraham Silberschein: Ładoś Group and Holocaust rescue action

 During the Holocaust, Silberschein took an active part in the attempt to save Jews by organizing passports of Latin American countries.
 He did so under the "RELICO" Assistance Committee established in Geneva and in full co-operation with the World Jewish Congress.

 Initially, these activities had an incidental character, but in 1942–43 began to be carried out on a massive scale.
 Silberschein remained in close contact with Polish diplomats Juliusz Kühl, Stefan Ryniewicz and Konstanty Rokicki.
 He raised funds to bribe corrupted Latin American honorary consuls and had the lists of beneficiaries smuggled from and into the ghettoes of the German-occupied Poland.
 He also collaborated with Peruvian Consul José María Barreto, later recognized as Righteous Among the Nations, and probably also – independently – with consuls of Honduras and Haiti.

 In the autumn of 1943, he was briefly arrested by the Swiss police.
 He then testified that he had acted on behalf of Ryniewicz and Rokicki, from whom he had learned about the passport mechanism itself and who had asked him to coordinate the activities.
 This way, passports could be bought in bulk, which reduced their price.
 Silberschein said:

-"A few months ago, I had a meeting in Bern, at the Polish Legation, with Mr Ryniewicz, first secretary of the Legation, and with Mr Rokicki, who heads the consular section in Berne.
+"A few months ago, I had a meeting in Bern, at the Polish Legation, with Mr Ryniewicz, first secretary of the Legation, and with Mr Rokicki, who heads the consular section in Bern.
 They drew my attention to the fact that certain persons in Switzerland had taken on the task of providing passports from South American countries to Poles who found themselves in various countries under German occupation.
-Those passports enabled those concerned to obtain an improvement in their lot.It was a case of a real "black market" in passports, and those gentlemen of the Legation made known to me their desire that I should take charge of the matter; I accepted the proposal in the name of RELICO.
+Those passports enabled those concerned to obtain an improvement in their lot.

+It was a case of a real "black market" in passports, and those gentlemen of the Legation made known to me their desire that I should take charge of the matter; I accepted the proposal in the name of RELICO.
 That way, those concerned could avoid having to pay enormous sums of money.
-I can state that 80% of the passports were paid for by the Universal Committee of Jewry.I reached an agreement with Mr Rockicki of the consular section of the Polish legation in Bern, who took on the task, which he still has, of handing passports from Paraguay over to me".The bearers of the passports were interned by the Germans as citizens of neutral countries, and not deported to the death camps as most of the Polish Jewish population.
+I can state that 80% of the passports were paid for by the Universal Committee of Jewry.

+I reached an agreement with Mr Rockicki of the consular section of the Polish legation in Bern, who took on the task, which he still has, of handing passports from Paraguay over to me".

+The bearers of the passports were interned by the Germans as citizens of neutral countries, and not deported to the death camps as most of the Polish Jewish population.
 "I must say that the difference in treatment was enormous, and that one could even say that often, in that way, the person concerned escaped death", he testified.